sameer-parmar/RegisterLogin/README.md

 Replace http://localhost:8080 with your actual application URL if it's different.

 Repository URL
-You can find the source code for this application at: [insert repository URL here]
+You can find the source code for this application at: [https://github.com/sameer-parmar/RegisterLogin]